 Like the framework of a house, your skeleton supports your active life.
-But did you know osteoporosis could be a silent threat?
+Did you know osteoporosis could be a silent threat?
 Osteoporosis is a disease where your bones become brittle and fragile.
-Because it can begin early and doesn’t always alert you with symptoms — you may not even know you have it until something breaks.
+Because it can begin early and doesn’t always alert you with symptoms, you may not even know you have it until something breaks.
 However, you can prevent osteoporosis with vitamins and exercise.

 Your risk for osteoporosis is affected by gender, age, body size, ethnicity, and family history.
-And while you can’t control those risks, you can take other preventative measure to help safeguard your health.
+While you can’t control those risks, you can take other measures to help safeguard your health.
 Low estrogen levels, smoking, and drinking too much alcohol can all contribute to the development of the disease.
 Even some medications can contribute to your risk.

 Shake yourself of the idea that osteoporosis is just part of growing older.
 There are many things you can do starting today to avoid it or slow its progression.
-Top of the list: Get enough calcium and vitamin D – and start moving.
+Above all, prevent osteoporosis with vitamins and exercise.
+So, start moving and get enough calcium.

 As a kid, you probably heard “drink your milk” daily.
 Turns out, that was good advice.
 Milk is a good source of calcium, the nutrient that helps build strong bones.

 A healthy diet should supply your need for calcium.
-Calcium is important to your body’s ability to use vitamin D, and you’ll also find it in yogurt, cheese, orange juice, cereals, and breads.
+Calcium is important to your body’s ability to use vitamin D, and you’ll also find it in yogurt, cheese, orange juice, cereals, and bread.

 Eating the right foods and getting some sun time should contribute enough vitamin D, but you also may need to take it in pill form.
 Be sure to check with your doctor before taking any supplements.